 3.3.
 Breakout Confirmation: Separating Real Moves from Fakeouts

-We’ve all been caught in a fake breakout.
-The price dramatically breaks a key resistance level, you jump in with a buy order, and then it immediately reverses.
+The price dramatically breaks a key resistance level, traders jump in with a buy order, and then it immediately reverses.

 The indicator is a trader’s best tool for avoiding this trap.
 For a breakout to be considered genuine and sustainable, it must be supported by a significant increase in cumulative volume.